ensdomains/research/dispute-resolution/README.md

 This means that bad actors should be identifiable.
 Incentivization needs to be solved for without using a tokenized model, one proposed solution to this could be an insurance type system demanding all node owners to get a dispute insurance.

+The arbitration system should be similar to that of [ICANN](https://www.icann.org/resources/pages/help/dndr/udrp-en), there is no point in reinventing the wheel.

 ## Problems